Why Elvis Left the Building

 About the Author

-The author, Heart Lanier Shapre’, was born in Dayton, Ohio and grew up in South Whitley, Indiana, graduating with an AA degree in Business Administration from Indiana University.
-Studies were continued at West Los Angeles College and UCLA.
+Heart Lanier Shapre’ (author) was born in Dayton, Ohio and grew up in South Whitley, Indiana, graduating with an AA degree in Business Administration from Indiana University.
+Studies were continued at West Los Angeles College, UCLA, and Cal-State.

 She has had the privilege of writing tributes to Bob Hope, Liberace, Liberace’s manager Seymour Heller, and Assistants Betty and Robin.

 The author is an actress in film and theatre, a published lyricist, and a screenplay writer.